Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning: Results and discussions

-Since it is difficult to directly test particle reconstruction technique with real experimental data, the AI-PR algorithm was tested with synthetic data.
-The testing particle fields was generated with the same manner as the training set with size of 780$\times$780$\times$140.
-Seeding density was tested from ppp = 0.05 to 0.3 with interval of 0.05.
-Noise level was tested from n = 0.05 to 0.3 with interval of 0.05.
-Three traditional PR methods: MLOS, MART with five and ten times iterations, together with proposed method in this work are considered for comparison against each other.
-All the training and testing were under the framework of Tenserflow$^\text{TM}$ V1.13.1 \cite[]{TensorFlow} programmed with Python (www.python.org) and Matlab$^\circledR$ (MathWorks, Inc.).
-The computer used was an Intel x99 workstation with one CPU of E5-2696 V4, 64GB DDR4 memory and a RTX2080ti graphics processing unit.
+In this section, we briefly describe the performance of AI-PR against the traditional SF-MART method \cite{Discetti2013} in terms of reconstruction quality, computational efficiency and robustness to noises.
+Again, recall that it is difficult to obtain the true particle field in a real experiment.
+Hence, as a preliminary study, the comparison between AI-PR and SF-MART method is conducted on synthetic random particle field data.
+The testing particle fields are generated in the same manner as the training set but with a different size of $780 \times 780 \times 140$.
+Note that since AI-PR is trained on the sub-fields anyway instead of the original field, we divide the $780 \times 780 \times 140$ into sub-fields with size $64 \times 64 \times 32$ with some overlap.
+Seeding density in the generation of random particle fields varies from ppp = 0.05 to 0.3 with an interval of 0.05.
+Noise level ranges from n = 0.05 to 0.3 with interval of 0.05.
+It is important to note that we only use the synthetic random particle field generated at ppp=0.2 with different noise levels for training AI-PR while the rest is for testing.
+Traditional PR methods: SF-MART with five and ten times iterations, together with proposed AI-PR and its input as MLOS field are considered for comparison against each other.
+The codes for the training and testing on AI-PR are developed with Tenserflow$^\text{TM}$ V1.13.1 \cite{TensorFlow} in Python (www.python.org) while MLOS and MART is developed with Matlab$^\circledR$ (MathWorks, Inc.).
+The computer used is an Intel x99 workstation with one CPU of E5-2696 V4, 64GB DDR4 memory and a RTX2080ti graphics processing unit.